clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

 		.. note::

-			*	Don't use the macOS `Screen Sharing` app for `Method 3` because it only allows you to enter a VNC password.
-It doesn't present the GDM login screen which gives you the ability to select your username and enter a password as required for `Method 3` to work.
+			*	If you chose `Method 3`, you cannot use the macOS `Screen Sharing` app
+				because it only allows you to enter a VNC password.
+The app does not present the GDM login screen, which gives you the ability to select your username and enter a password as required for `Method 3` to work.
 			*	The built-in `Screen Sharing` app requires you to always use the